Articles Related to this Video:

 These discs can degenerate over time and become a source of pain, a condition called degenerative disc disease.

 The soft inner core of the disc can extrude, called a herniated disc, and inflame a nearby nerve root.
-Pain radiates along the path of the affected nerve and into the arm or leg, a condition called radiculopathy or—for leg symptoms—sciatica.
+Pain radiates along the path of the affected nerve and into the arm or leg.

 The sacrum connects the base of the spine with the pelvis at the sacroiliac joints.
 If these joints are too loose or too tight, it can cause lower back pain due to sacroiliac joint dysfunction.